KIRO-TV: Out of market coverage

-KIRO-TV is one of five local Seattle television stations seen in Canada via Shaw Broadcast Services for the purposes of time-shifting and can be viewed from many eastern Canadian cities including Toronto and Montreal and on satellite providers Bell Satellite TV and Shaw Direct.
+KIRO-TV is one of five local Seattle television stations seen in Canada via Shaw Broadcast Services and Telus Optik TV for the purposes of time-shifting and can be viewed from many eastern Canadian cities including Toronto and Montreal and on satellite providers Bell Satellite TV and Shaw Direct.
 It can also been seen on cable systems in British Columbia as the quasi-local CBS affiliate.
 Some programs, such as Let's Make a Deal and KIRO 7 News at Noon, are replaced on the station's alternate feed for Canadian viewers with infomercials.
 Additionally, KIRO-TV is carried via cable alongside KING-TV in The Bahamas.